-Getting information from the Federal Government under the Freedom of Information Act (FOIA), 5 USC 552 (FOIA is not always as easy as companies may think).
+Getting information from the Federal Government under the Freedom of Information Act (FOIA 5 USC 552) (FOIA is not always as easy as companies may think).
 For example, many government contractors use FOIA to gather procurement information about their competitors.

 However, the available information is limited given the sensitive nature of bidding information.

-At Watson & Associates, LLC our FOIA lawyers help small businesses and large DOD contractors to adequately prepare FOIA requests, work with various agencies to ensure that they comply with the applicable statutes and regulations.
+At Watson & Associates, LLC our FOIA attorneys help small businesses and large DOD contractors to adequately prepare FOIA requests, work with various agencies to ensure that they comply with the applicable statutes and regulations.

 Freedom of Information Request – What can You ask for under the FOIA?
 You can make a Freedom of Information request for any agency record, so long as it does not fall under any exception.
 You can also set a specific formation of how you want to get the records.
 This means either printed or electronic.
 Your Freedom of Information Act request does not mandate that the agency must develop new records, conduct research, analyze data, or answer questions when responding to requests.

 The process is not always an easy one.
 Sometimes government agencies leave it up to contractors to verify the information that they want protect.
-However, FOIA statutes, 5 USC 552 are expressly clear as to what constitutes information that is allowable to the public.
+However, FOIA 5 USC 552 are expressly clear as to what constitutes information that is allowable to the public.

 In other situations, when government contractor investigations are ongoing, there is a question as to what information is allowed.

 5 USC 552 FOIA Request & FOIA Exemptions

 Does your Freedom of Information request fall under FOIA exemptions?
 The answer to this question can save companies a lot of time and expense.
 Watson’s Freedom of Information lawyers help clients to overcome the common mistakes when requesting information from the government.
 Our FOIA attorneys understand the various exemptions and will explain the rules to our clients.